Guide To Building Your Ecommerce Sales Funnel For Better Conversions (With Examples)

 On the other hand, Tanner waits for user inactivity and then shows a Free Shipping popup to entice users to complete the purchase.

 Some brands go one step further and offer some freebies or another supplementary product at a heavily discounted price.
 In most cases, such offers are far more enticing to users to complete their purchase.

 While showing these website notifications, keep in mind that no two users are the same.
 What message may work for one user will not necessarily work for another.
-For example, one user will quickly redeem the free shipping offer while for the user, timely delivery may be far more important than free shipping.
+For example, one user will quickly redeem the free shipping offer and checkout the shopping cart while for the other user, timely delivery may be far more important than free shipping.

 If the user abandons the cart at this stage (which is actually pretty common), then try to nudge them with abandoned cart emails.
-When done right, these emails can bring back a lot of lost revenue.
+Abandoned cart emails plan an important role in ecommerce conversion funnel and when done right, these emails can bring back a lot of lost revenue.

 Another great example of abandonment cart email comes from Dollar Shave Club.
 Our team here at Storeplum personally enjoy their witty marketing copies and email headlines.

 This email stands out in several ways-